SylviaRemington/hoot-back-end-express-api/README.md

 **Learning objective:** By the end of this lesson, students will understand the architecture and functional requirements of building a secure Express API for a blogging application, including user authentication and CRUD operations for blog posts and comments.

+**About**: In this module, students will build a backend for the Hoot blogging platform using Express and MongoDB.
+They will create a RESTful API that supports full CRUD functionality for blog posts and comments.
+Throughout the module, students will focus on designing RESTful routes, managing data relationships with MongoDB, and testing API endpoints with tools like Postman.
+This practical experience will equip students with essential backend development skills and prepare them for building a full-stack MERN application.

 ## Overview
 - In this module, we’ll build an Express API that serves as the back-end for a full-stack blogging application called Hoot.